 Color is a major part of flat design’s efficacy

-Color is a large part of flat design — it basically sets the whole feel of your site’s page or app’s view.
+Color selection is a large part of flat design — it basically sets the whole feel of your site’s page or app’s view.
 Flat design color palettes are often much brighter and more colorful than those for other apps/sites.

 - Making sure that colors in your UI are accessible for your users is a really important aspect of a well-executed visual design.
 Test your color palette to make sure you have enough color contrast.
+Canva’s color wheel is a great free tool to help design beginners choose color combinations.

 Focus on Typography